 The malicious website will often leverage a subtle change to a known URL to trick users, such as mail.update.yahoo.com instead of mail.yahoo.com.

 This example of a phishing attack uses an email address familiar to the victim, like the one belonging to the organization’s CEO, Human Resources Manager, or the IT support department.
 The email urgently asks the victim to act and transfer funds, update employee details, or install a new app on their computer.

 Savvy cyber criminals hack a familiar website and include a fake website login page or pop-up that directs website visitors to a fake website.

 With this advanced phishing attack, criminals gain access to a company web server and steal the confidential information stored on the server.

-Free wi-fi access points are spoofed and victims unknowingly log into the wrong wi-fi hotspot.
-Typical spoofed wi-fi access points include those available in coffee shops, airports, hospitals, shopping malls, public parks – really anywhere people are looking for wi-fi access.
+This occurs when free Wi-Fi access points are spoofed.
+Victims unknowingly log into the wrong Wi-Fi hotspot.
+Wi-Fi access points commonly spoofed include those available in coffee shops, airports, hospitals, shopping malls, public parks, and other public gathering locations.

 Mobile Phishing (Smishing)